 ¨ Mine Waste Remediation & Torch Lake Restoration (2 hrs land; 2 hrs Agassiz)

-¨ Navigation Exploration (2 hours classroom; 2 hours Agassiz)
+¨ Navigation Exploration: Math in Action (2 hours classroom; 2 hours Agassiz)

 Students use chart dividers and compasses to determine the Agassiz’s position on a navigational chart and then navigate the Agassiz to a new location.
 Students will use algebra to determine the accuracy of their navigation.
 Ideal for Grades 8-12 students.